harsh5d5/Internship-Competition_WAFlux/WHATSAPP_CONFIG.md

 # WhatsApp API Configuration Feature

 ## Usage Overview
-This feature allows users to connect their own WhatsApp Business numbers to the WAFlux platform.
+This feature allows users to connect their own WhatsApp Business numbers to the WBIZZ platform.
-**Important:** We (WAFlux) do not provide these credentials.
+**Important:** We (WBIZZ) do not provide these credentials.
 The user must obtain them from the Meta (Facebook) Developer Portal.

 ---